 - Yogurt

-- Silken Tofu - best mixed with soy milk to create the creamy consistency you're looking for in a good ice cream
+- Silken Tofu: Mix with soy milk to achieve the creamy consistency for good ice cream.

 Sugar: